wp-plugins/wp-rss-multi-importer/readme.txt

 4. User view - with excerpts and images.

 == Changelog ==

+= Version 3.01 (2014-8-14) =
+* NEW: Option to not use Force-Feed for importing RSS feeds.
+* Fixed: Google News problem causing duplicate items.
+* Fixed: iFrame sizing problem and other bugs noted after release of 3.0.

 = Version 3.00 (2014-8-12) =
 * NEW: Assign a blog user to each feed.